Petlaz/vehicle_insurance_fraud_detection/README.md

 - (see `requirements.txt` for full list)

-## Contributing
+🤝 Contributing

 Pull requests are welcome.
 Open an issue to suggest changes or improvements.

-## Contact
+📬 Contact

 Peter Ugonna Obi

- For questions, open an issue or reach out directly.
+For questions or feedback, open an issue or reach out directly.

-## License
+📄 License

-MIT License.
+This project is licensed under the MIT License.